-This project explores how a memory, particularly childhood memory, can be translated into furniture.
+This project explores how childhood memory can be translated into furniture.

 Concept Development